awsdocs/aws-lambda-developer-guide/doc_source/API_Environment.md

 # Environment<a name="API_Environment"></a>

 A function's environment variable settings\.
+You can use environment variables to adjust your function's behavior without updating code\.
+An environment variable is a pair of strings that are stored in a function's version\-specific configuration\.

 ## Contents<a name="API_Environment_Contents"></a>

  **Variables**   <a name="SSS-Type-Environment-Variables"></a>
 Environment variable key\-value pairs\.
+For more information, see [Using Lambda environment variables](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html)\.
 Type: String to string map
 Key Pattern: `[a-zA-Z]([a-zA-Z0-9_])+`
 Required: No